Futurism logo

 Ugh.
 I need to stop thinking about it.
 Dwelling on something I can't control doesn't make the situation any better.

-I send my mom a quick text expressing my feelings that she won't be home with a frown icon and slip outside the building.
+I send my mom a quick text expressing my feelings that she and my cousin won't be home with a frown icon and slip outside the building.
 The moment I do, I pull my worn-out coat tightly against me, desperately trying to maintain some warmth as a gust of frigid air rushes into me.

 Sonovabitch it’s cold!
 I'm not made for Cylia’s subzero climate!